lihaoyi/macropy/readme.md

 -------
 Quasiquotes make it much easier for you to manipulate sections of code, allowing you to quickly put together snippets that look however you want.
 However, they do not provide any support for a very common use case: that of recursively traversing the AST and replacing sections of it at a time.

+Now that you know how to make basic macros, I will walk you through the implementation of a less trivial (and extremely useful!) macro: [quicklambda](#quick-lambda).

-For example, if we look at the **quicklambda** macro in the examples, we want to take code which looks like this:
+If we look at what [quicklambda](#quick-lambda) does, we see want to take code which looks like this:

 ```python
 f%(_ + (1 * _))